Economy of the European Union: Labour market

-The EU seasonally adjusted unemployment rate was 6.7% in September 2018.
-The euro area unemployment rate was 8.1%.
-Among the member states, the lowest unemployment rates were recorded in the Czech Republic (2.3%), Germany and Poland (both 3.4%), and the highest in Spain (14.9%) and Greece (19.0 in July 2018).
+The EU unemployment rate was 6.1% in 2023.
+The euro area unemployment rate was 6.6%.
+Among the member states, the lowest unemployment rates were recorded in the Czech Republic (2.0% in 2019), Poland (2.8% in 2023) and Germany (3.0% in 2019), and the highest in Greece (27.8% in 2013) and Spain (24.8% in 2012).

 Unemployment rate

 The following table shows the history of the unemployment rate for all European Union member states:

 Public finance

 Trade

 The European Union is the largest exporter in the world and as of 2008 the largest importer of goods and services.
 Internal trade between the member states is aided by the removal of barriers to trade such as tariffs and border controls.
 In the eurozone, trade is helped by not having any currency differences to deal with amongst most members.

 The European Union Association Agreement does something similar for a much larger range of countries, partly as a so-called soft approach ('a carrot instead of a stick') to influence the politics in those countries.

 The European Union represents all its members at the World Trade Organization (WTO), and acts on behalf of member states in any disputes.
 When the EU negotiates trade related agreement outside the WTO framework, the subsequent agreement must be approved by each individual EU member state government.

+In 2023, over half of EU enterprises exported products or services (51%), while 53% imported goods or services.
+Slovenia, Slovakia, Austria, and the Czech Republic are the countries with the most exporting businesses, Malta and Cyprus have the fewest.

+44% of EU firms that import from China reported facing transport and logistics problems in 2023, compared to 22% of firms that import solely from within the European Union.
+34% of EU firms were impacted by disruptions in logistics and transport.

+In 2023, the share of EU exports to the United States rose to 21%, compared to 14% in 2010.